 - Presence and reliability is a big issue for all the real time communication

 The biggest issue so far with all the OTT was the interoperability.
 Mobile operators were able to find a common ground and IMS is a well recognized standard.
 Hence operators are able support calls among themselves.
-(However in practice they are mostly not interconnected yet when it comes to VoLTE, in case of RCS it will take a few more years at best.)
+(However in practice they are mostly not interconnected yet when it comes to VoLTE, that’s the task for RCS UP.)

 One of the added values should be 3G gateways.
 Instant message can fall back to SMS, picture can be delivered as MMS, voice is voice.
 All this should be done seamlessly.